-At Least Six Dead, 74 Injured In London High-Rise Blaze
+At Least 12 Dead, 74 Injured in London High-Rise Blaze

-(CN) – At least six people died and another 74 were injured Wednesday after an overnight inferno raced through a 24-story apartment building in London.
+(CN) – At least 12 people died and another 74 were injured Wednesday after an overnight inferno raced through a 24-story apartment building in London.

 More than 200 firefights battled the massive blaze and flames and smoke spewed from the windows of the Grenfell Tower in North Kensington.
 At dawn, isolated fires still burned in the charred tower, preventing a full accounting of the missing.